 |Kerry Stefancyk (MA ’06) went on to earn an MS in Global Affairs, International Development and Humanitarian Assistance, from NYU in 2016.
-She is a project manager with the Wells Fargo Community Mural Program in the San Francisco Ba area.|
+She is a project manager with the Wells Fargo Community Mural Program in the San Francisco Bay area.|

 |Maria Fernanda Enriquez Szentkirály (MA ’06) received her PhD in Political Science from UConn in 2014.
-She currently resides in Colorado.|
+She is Future Earth Administrative Officer & Global Sustainability Scholars Coordinator at the Sustainability Innovation Lab at the University of Colorado.|